Domain Fronting

 ECH (covered in ECH) is the spec-blessed successor to domain fronting.
 Instead of hoping a CDN doesn't check, ECH wraps the inner ClientHello (and so the inner SNI) in a second encrypted handshake.
 The outer SNI is the ECH provider's name, the real target is invisible to the network.
 CDN providers explicitly support this, so it doesn't break their AUP.

-If your goal is "hide the SNI from middleboxes", reach for ECH.
-If your goal is "reach a backend the network thinks I shouldn't", domain fronting is the older, riskier, increasingly rare path.
+For "hide the SNI from middleboxes", reach for ECH.
+For "reach a backend the network thinks I shouldn't", domain fronting is the older, riskier, increasingly rare path.